ThinkDataEd/curriculum/docs/unit1/lesson5.md

 2. Inform students that they will learn about what makes a good investigative question.
 Ask them to recall the definition of an investigative question:

-    Investigative questions are questions that address variability and can be answered with data.
+    Statistical investigative questions are questions that address variability and can be answered with data.
 They are questions we ask of the data.
 A good way to determine this is to ask: *Do we need to see the data to answer the question?*

 3. Remind students of the two questions from the previous lesson, noting that one of the questions was an investigative question, and the other was not: